 - Key Contact.
-Provide leadership to the community, act as spokesperson in communicating incident-related information to the public, and accompany visiting officials from other jurisdictions and levels of government. - Coordination.
+Provide leadership to the community, act as spokesperson in communicating incident-related information to the public and accompany visiting officials from other jurisdictions and levels of government. - Coordination.
 Serve as Chair of the Emergency Preparedness Council. - Cooperation.
-Work with the Council to address the emergency, and increase communication frequency with the Council or provide access to means for Council to receive information through the Council President. - Initiative.
+Work with the Council to address the emergency and increase communication frequency with the Council or provide access to means for Council to receive information through the Council President. - Initiative.
 Propose policies and strategies to address emergency public needs. - Proclaim Emergency.
-Establish a State of Emergency as deemed necessary for the protection of the public health, public safety, public property, public peace, and the public environment.
-The proclamation shall take effect and be in full force immediately, shall be time bound with terms for extension, and shall be ratified by City Council within two weeks of proclamation. - Emergency Orders.
-Enact curfews and limit street use, to protect public safety. - Procedures Waived.
+Sign a State of Emergency, Declaration of Emergency, and Delegation of Authority as deemed necessary for the protection of the public health, public safety, public property, public peace, and the public environment.
+The proclamation shall take effect and be in full force immediately, shall be time bound with terms for extension. - Emergency Orders.
+Proclaim special emergency orders as prepared by the Director of Emergency Preparedness, i.e., curfews, street use, etc. to protect public safety. - Competitive Bidding Waived.
 If necessary, waive competitive bidding and award all necessary contracts for purchases and public works construction.
 Report to Council if this action occurs. - Execution.
-Sign mutual aid agreements with other municipalities, the County and other governmental subdivisions, which have been approved by the City Council. - Fund Acceptance.
+Sign mutual aid agreements with other municipalities, the County and other governmental subdivisions, which have been approved by the City Council.

+- Fund Acceptance.
 Accept and use gifts, grants and loans of state and federal funds, services, equipment and supplies on behalf of the City.
 These actions must be reported to and ratified by Council. - Command.
 Enlist the service and equipment of citizens.